MicrosoftDocs/azure-ai-docs/articles/ai-studio/quickstarts/get-started-playground.md

         1. Provide a name for your project.
         1. Select **Create a project**.

-1. Change the default name if you want, then select **Connect and deploy**.
+1. Change the default **Deployment name** if you want, then select **Connect and deploy**.
 1. Once the model is deployed, select **Open in playground** to test your model.

+You're now in a project, with a deployed model.
+You can use the chat playground to interact with your model.

 For more information about deploying models, see [how to deploy models](../how-to/deploy-models-openai.md).